 Artifact stat recommendations

-- Goblet: physical attack bonus or cryo attack bonus depending on build
+- Goblet: physical or cryo damage bonus (depending on role)

 Charged: Drains stamina over time to perform continuous spinning attacks against all nearby opponents.
 At the end of the sequence, performs a more powerful slash

 Plunging: Deals AoE damage upon impact with the ground

 |Performs an upward thrust that deals cryo damage and causes Freminet to enter Pers Timer for ten seconds.